~ Fae Folklore ~

 GENERAL FEATURES OF ELVES

-and entangled hair, and a special talent for evil, though there are also benevolent Elves.
+All these beings are very ancient, small and ugly.
+When they are standing, they have arms so long that they past beyond their ankles.
+They have abundant and entangled hair, and a special talent for evil, though there are also benevolent Elves.
 They love larch roots, do not like rain, but are fond of tempests.
+They have pointing ears and legs like wire.

 TYPES OF ELVES Elves are huge magical beings divided into two big categories: The Ljsalfar, or Light Elves; The Dopkalfar, or Darkness Elves.